 Yay, the time has finally come.
 Backpacking Philippines is finally possible again in 2022.
 After almost 2 years of lockdown, the Philippines opened its doors to international tourists again on Feb.
-10, 2022, so our long-awaited dream of a backpacking trip to the Philippines came true early in 2022.
+10, 2022, so our long-awaited dream of a backpacking the Philippines came true early in 2022.
 Almost 3 weeks we spent in the dreamlike country and visited some of the most beautiful places.
 Our Philippines itinerary is especially suitable for people who are on the Philippines for the first time and want to get a first impression of what the more than 7,000 islands have to offer.
 Everything you need to know you can find in this Philippines travel guide.

 We are Sabrina and Andreas, two adventurous travelers who never miss an opportunity to discover the world.
 Whether by plane to distant countries or with our campervan Bruno, we just love to travel.
 We hope to give you helpful tips for your next trip on our blog.